nomcomm/IndependentStudy_NolanJahn/README.md

 ### Step 1: Reconstucting the brain
 The first step in this project is to take the T1 MRI scan and to digitally reconstruct a 3D image of the brain, including all the segmented parts.
 There are three main steps to the reconstruction: installing freesurfer (the MRI scan analyzing software), run the reconstruction command, and finally check the results of the command.
-Here is the entire [tutorial](https://github.com/nomcomm/IndependentStudy_NolanJahn/blob/master/3d_printing/3D_print.md)
+Here is the entire [tutorial.](https://github.com/nomcomm/IndependentStudy_NolanJahn/blob/master/brain_segmentation/Segmentation.md)
 #### Installing freesurfer
-Here is the link to FreeSurfer [website](https://surfer.nmr.mgh.harvard.edu/) There are versions for various operating systems, I personally used a Mac for this project, so the following instructions will all be specific for a Mac, however FreeSurfer has their own Wiki page that can help with any questions that you will have not addressed in this [tutorial](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki)
+Here is the link to [FreeSurfer website.](https://surfer.nmr.mgh.harvard.edu/) There are versions for various operating systems, I personally used a Mac for this project, so the following instructions will all be specific for a Mac, however FreeSurfer has their own Wiki page that can help with any questions that you will have not addressed in this [tutorial.](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki)
 It is crucial after downloading to the software, to also download a license agreement, this is free as well.
 #### Running Reconstruction command
 Utalizing FreeSurfer is done in what is called the Terminal for Macs.
 The Terminal is a powerful tool to operate the software, and it helps to have some background on how to code in command line language, although it is not necessary.